Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 unauthorized use.
 When employees leave the work area, the screen must be

-cleared and the terminal/PC totally locked or logged off from all
+cleared and the computer locked and logged off from all

 disposal of this administrative data.